Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Nicky Pellegrino)

-The second album from a second-place runner up on the Nashville Star TV talent show...
+The debut album from a second-place runner up on the Nashville Star TV talent show, Oklahoma-born Jason Meadows...
 Predictably, there's a lot of Nashville formula at play here...
 There's plenty of shameless, goofy, macho-man pandering on here, from the rednecky title track to the Southern rock-ish follow-up, "Country As A Dirt Clod."
 Sometimes he hits the mark -- those songs are about on par with what Montgomery Gentry and dudes like that are making these days, and the sappy divorced-daddy weeper "18 Video Tapes" could be a credible radio hit as well (Daddy, who has to go away now, makes a bunch of videotaped life-lessons to tell his son how to be a man and play baseball well...
 Sniffle.)
 Meadows is less sure on the non-novelty numbers, though: the romantic ballad, "Fever," is an album low point, likewise the lackluster "Farm Girl."
 Meadows does a good imitation of George Strait on "San Antone Alone," but when he has to go down below the surface, the emotional core doesn't really seem to be there.
 He makes all the right moves, but whether he'll move country fans is still an open question. worth checking out, I guess, but you might as well just wait for Toby Keith to put out a new album.

 Ken Mellons "Ken Mellons" (Epic Records, 1994)